RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 This document is divided into the following four main sections, which are further subdivided into subsections:
 * Assignment: project assignment.
 * Analysis: a brief description of the input data for the creation of the primary table, the process and obstacles during the creation and a short description of the resulting table.
-* Procedure: detailed description of creation of individual SQL scripts, including intermediate results and explanation of individual steps.
+* Procedure: detailed description of creation of individual SQL scripts, including intermediate results and explanation of individual steps and description of the final output.
 * Results: description of results and answers to research questions.
 ## ASSIGNMENT
 ### INTRODUCTION TO THE PROJECT